-A cracking review of James McCarthy’s Codebreaker appears in the latest edition (June 2019) of Music Teacher Magazine.
+A cracking review of James McCarthy’s Codebreaker appears in the June 2019 issue of Music Teacher Magazine.

 Codebreaker: The Alan Turing story